FarahIbrar/CFG-SQL-Deloitte/Week 8/README.md

 The `GROUP BY` clause is used to group rows that have the same values into summary rows.
 It is often used with aggregate functions such as `SUM`, `COUNT`, `AVG`, etc. The `HAVING` clause is used to filter records returned by `GROUP BY`.

+## **NOTE**
+Due to recurring SQL crashes that prevented the creation of an ER diagram, the reverse engineering process was not possible.
+As a result, I do not have the ER diagram available.

 ## Purpose

 The purpose of the CCDXI database project is to compile comprehensive cricket data from various leagues, clean and prepare this data for analysis, and store it in a structured database.
 This database can then be used for detailed analysis, reporting, and decision-making in cricket management and analytics.